Patterns everywhere at Dries Van Noten Paris fashion show

 "For me that was the starting word of this collection, that she enjoys life, she wears and she dares," he said backstage.

-"The idea was to do it sophisticated and raw at the same time; so bicolor prints, or two tone prints, which when you clash them together ... make an even bigger shock than when you have multicolored things."
+"The idea was to do it sophisticated and raw at the same time; so bicolour prints, or two tone prints, which when you clash them together ... make an even bigger shock than when you have multicoloured things."